 Trento is the capital of the Trentino-Alto Adige region and of the autonomous province of Trento.

 Did you know that it can boast a long history?
-I will tell you about it…
+Before talking about the five things to see in Trento I will tell you about its story...

 Trento, autonomous city for eight centuries under the Roman dominance, lost its autonomy in the 19th century, once it came under the Austrian domination.
 The dependence lasted until 1919, when it became part of the Kingdom of Italy.
 In 1948, the Trentino government acquired a special autonomy, which was extended in 1987.
 Today it is one of the few Italian cities belonging to an autonomous province.